emorgan00/EasyDatapacks/README.md

     player = @p
     tellraw player “hi”
 ```
 actually won’t work.
 The function will fail to load because you can’t run tellraw on entities.
 To solve this problem, you need to use clarifiers.
-A clarifier is a # followed by p, to indicate players, or 1, to indicate a single entity.
-You can combine both as #1p or #p1.
+A clarifier is a # followed by some letters indicating what you want to clarify.
+For entities, this can be `p`, to indicate players, or `1`, to indicate a single entity.
+You can combine both as `#1p` or `#p1`.
 You write it directly after the variable name, like this:
 ```
 def example1:
     player = @p